-- Members of the Boards of Directors - Members of the Boards of the - Key functions, as defined by the Solvency II guidelines - Specific Senior Management or key positions as identified by HR.
+- Members of the Boards of Directors - Key functions, as defined by the Solvency II guidelines - Specific Senior Management or key positions as identified by HR.

 Persons proposed for Senior Management Positions must be honest, diligent and of good reputation and must act and have acted ethically and with integrity.